-Why is my dog digging holes all of a sudden?
+Why is my dog digging?

 Other breeds can and do love digging too – so know your own dog!